debsmita1/backstage-workshop/README.md

       type: "local" # Alternatives - 'googleGcs' or 'awsS3'.
 Read documentation for using alternatives.
   ```

-- Clone the repo created by the Template
+- To add or update documentation, clone the repo created by the Template

   ```
   git clone <Repository-URL>
   ```

-- Navigate to the root of your repository and create a file named `mkdocs.yaml`.
+- Navigate to the root of your repository and create a file named `mkdocs.yaml` if not already present.
 Copy the contents from the `mkdocs.yaml` file in this branch

-- Create `docs` folder in the root of the repository
+- Create `docs` folder in the root of the repository if not already present

   ```
   mkdir docs